JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_07.md

 <img src="/image/article/Luz_y_Vida/LyV_2023_08/Editorial-jul23-2.jpg" alt="Editorial jul23-2" width="350">
 </figure>

 By then Ganid had begun to realize that his tutor was spending his free time in this unusual personal ministry to his fellow men, and he wanted to find out the reason for this constant activity.
 He asked: “Why do you spend all your time talking to strangers?”
 Jesus replied: “Ganid, to one who knows God, no man is a stranger.
 In the experience of meeting the Father in heaven you discover that all men are your brothers, and what is so strange about rejoicing in the company of a newly discovered brother?
-To deal with our brothers and sisters, to know their problems and to learn to love them is the supreme experience of living.”
-[UB 130:2.6](/en/The_Urantia_Book/130#p2_6)
+To deal with our brothers and sisters, to know their problems and to learn to love them is the supreme experience of living.” <a id="a62_633"></a>[UB 130:2.6](/en/The_Urantia_Book/130#p2_6)

 It was this close association with his fellow men, young and old, Jew and Gentile, that gave him the opportunity to know the human race.
-Jesus was well educated in that he thoroughly understood men and loved them dearly.
-[UB 123:5.8](/en/The_Urantia_Book/123#p5_8)
+Jesus was well educated in that he thoroughly understood men and loved them dearly. <a id="a64_221"></a>[UB 123:5.8](/en/The_Urantia_Book/123#p5_8)

 We see how a true Creator God comes to earth and is not overbearing in his supreme power, but close and kind, friendly and understanding of our problems and experiences.
 “He thoroughly understood men and loved them dearly.”
 He talked and listened to all kinds of people: caravan drivers, prostitutes, an emperor, fishermen, and little children.
 All human beings interested him.